-- 2. Click the Custom Tags tab.

-- 3. Select the tag from the Tags list.

-- 4. Next to Tags, click Delete Tag .
+- 3. Select the tag from the Tags list. - 4.
+Next to Tags, click Delete Tag .

 If you delete a tag that has an associated filter, you are prompted to also delete the filter.

 Creating a Filter Set

 To create a new filter set, copy an existing set and modify the settings.